Just how much should you be charging for Motion Design projects?

 Unfortunately, there is no place to go to see every Motion Designer’s current rates and what they were paid for particular projects.
 As a result, accurate numbers and prices are hard to come by.

 Also, what do you even search for?
-Unlike "car salesman," there are endless amounts of terms...motion designer, designer, animator, editor, 3D generalist, 2D explainer, illustrator, on and on and on.
+Unlike "car salesman," motion design work falls into a number of terms—motion designer, designer, animator, editor, 3D generalist, 2D explainer, illustrator—on and on and on.

 This particular one here has people saying their rates are anywhere between $20/hour up to $150/hour.